-It was a long time I’d like to read ““.
+It was a long time I’d like to read Zen and the Art of Motorcycle Maintenance.
 It came to my knowledge several years ago while browsing hacker culture stuff, like the Jargon File.
 Regrettably I can’t find now, even with the power of modern web search engines, which reference I stumbled upon.

 I knew that this book has not much to do with real motorbike maintenance (and not much about Zen as well), but motorbike maintenance is used by the author to make his points about a more general pictures.
 So, when I found this book on the Amazon Kindle daily deals, purchasing it was a no brainer.

 The book is about a journey through USA on an old motorcycle.
 The main character is a dad, traveling with his son.
 The book is written in first person and is split between the present where the road unfolds before the duo and the past, when the character worked as a University professor, so intelligent and focused that became mad while restructuring in his mind the whole philosophy.